Entropy-stable positivity-preserving DG schemes for Boltzmann-Poisson models of collisional electronic transport along energy bands: Stability of DG schemes under entropy norms

 Hence, whenever the spatial domain is a rectangle, the assumption of periodic boundary data in $\vec{x}$-space is the most suitable condition for stability of the transport flow along divergence free dynamics by means of entropy methods.
+Indeed, for the numerical approximation to our Boltzmann probability density function $f_h \, \in \, V_h^k$ (the space of trial functions being $V_h^k$, denoting the space of piecewise continuous polynomials of degree $k$) and for all test functions $\forall \, g_h \, \in V_h^k$ and $\, \forall \, \Omega_{ikm} $ elements in which the domain is decomposed, it must hold that